CEMS January Luncheon – Advanced Methods for Mass Flux Characterization in NAPL Zones – January 8, 2019

 Time: Tuesday, January 8, 11:30am-1pm

-CEMS will be applying for one (1) CLE for this presentation
+CEMS has received one (1) CLE for this presentation

 At nonaqueous phase liquid (NAPL) sites, including petroleum facilities, manufactured gas plants, and wood-treating sites, NAPL mobility and aqueous-phase concentrations emanating from NAPL zones directly affect mass flux, risk and remedial design.
 These considerations are particularly important when NAPL is present in sensitive ecological settings such as sub-aqueous sediment and shoreline areas, but they also apply to NAPL zones farther upland.
 NAPL effective hydraulic conductivity (Kn) strongly affects NAPL mobility and can be estimated based on laboratory NAPL mobility tests.
 These tests impose hydraulic gradients orders of magnitude stronger than those that exist in situ.
 If NAPL in a given test sample is immobile under these test conditions, that NAPL is also immobile in the field.
 If NAPL is mobilized during laboratory tests, multiple lines of evidence should be used to interpret whether the NAPL is above or below the residual saturation under field conditions.
 NAPL movement during a laboratory test can be used to quantify Kn and significantly improve the conceptual site model.
 Kn values at some sites are so low that the NAPL is functionally immobile even if it is above the residual saturation.
 If NAPL is immobile or can be contained by an engineered remedy, aqueous chemical concentrations and fluxes drive risk and remedial needs.
 However, measuring dissolved chemical concentrations in a NAPL zone is challenging.
 Any NAPL mass included in a water sample or adhered to a passive hydrophobic sampler is included in the reported aqueous concentration, thereby overstating actual aqueous concentrations.
 Porous, hydrophilic, ceramic capillary barriers can be used to exclude NAPL and collect representative porewater and groundwater samples by diffusion or pumping, even in direct contact with NAPL.
 In combination, the methods presented herein significantly advance our ability to quantify mass flux associated with NAPL zones.